Soil preparation is one of the important parts of getting a bounty harvest. Tomatoes can perform better if they get the right soil types they need.

 Besides, it is a very good medium for sprouting seeds which best suits for tomatoes.

-Is a white color, hard and highly porous materials which used for lightening the potting soil.
+It is a white color, hard and highly porous materials used for lightening the potting soil.

 This is very lightweight and provides enough aeration into the potting mix.
-It also helps to develop plants roots and suitable for alkaline loving plants.
+It also helps to develop plant roots and suitable for alkaline loving plants.

 Moreover, it releases its retaining water quickly.